Are There Different Types Of Cognitive Therapy?

 What are the 3 CBT waves?

 The three main cognitive behavioral therapy (CBT) waves begin with the behavioral counseling wave.
 This first wave focuses on the relationship between stimulus and a behavioral reaction.
 The second wave dives into cognitive behavioral treatment focuses on thought patterns of a client and their relationship to the stimulus and behavioral choices made, as well as any cognitive distortions or negative thoughts that may arise.
-Finally, the third wave of CBT is mindfulness and spiritual teachings that aims to help a client develop coping skills by recognizing experiences for what they are and not arguing with one’s own thought patterns or problem-solving techniques.
-These medically reviewed strategies of CBT are proven to be effective when treating personality disorder, bipolar disorder, anxiety disorders, and other mental health challenges or personality problems.
+Finally, the third wave of CBT techniques is mindfulness and spiritual teachings that aims to help a client develop coping skills by recognizing experiences for what they are and not arguing with one’s own thought patterns or problem-solving techniques.
+These medically reviewed strategies of CBT are proven to be effective when treating personality disorder, bipolar disorder, anxiety disorders, and other forms of mental health challenges or personality problems through meta analysis.

 What are the three main goals in cognitive therapy?

-The three largest cognitive therapy goals are: relieve symptoms of emotional disorders and resolve problems, help clients acquire new skills and coping skills, as well as help the client to modify underlying mental structures in order to prevent a relapse.
+The three largest cognitive therapy goals are: relieve symptoms of emotional disorders and resolve personality problems, help clients acquire new skills and coping skills, as well as help the client to modify underlying mental structures in order to prevent a relapse.
 These medically reviewed goals are effective at helping a client change their thinking patterns for the better through group counseling, personal counseling, or any other type and can help people and results in an improvement with their symptoms, conditions, behaviors, emotions, feelings, and overall mental health.
 Problem solving strategies are also a cognitive theory emphasis and are particularly helpful in allowing a person to overcome social anxiety or obsessive compulsive disorder concerns.
-Your own therapist can help
+Your own therapist can help you navigate any personality problems and relationship conflicts through this practice.

 What does ABC stand for in CBT?

-‘A’ stands for Activating Events which are situations that lead to intense negative thoughts or emotions, potentially being a spark for a mental health condition or underlying mental health issues such as bipolar disorder.
-‘B’ stands for Beliefs which are the automatic thoughts that occur following the Activating Event.
+‘A’ stands for Activating Events which are situations that lead to intense negative thoughts and negative beliefs or emotions, potentially being a spark for a mental health condition or underlying mental health issues such as bipolar disorder (not necessarily a medical condition or physical illness).
+‘B’ stands for Beliefs which are the automatic negative thoughts that occur following the Activating Event.
 Finally, ‘C’ stands for Consequences, which in this context are the emotions or behavior that follow and Activating Event and that are associated with our beliefs.
 Through group counseling or personal counseling with your own therapist, anybody can learn to overcome mental health issues and any side effects that may arise.

 What are CBT's key elements?

 CBT is a medically reviewed treatment approach for developing new skills and combatting mental disorders, such as substance abuse or post traumatic stress disorder, by building self-awareness in clients and dividing a person’s experiences into four main components: thoughts, feelings, behaviors, and physiology.
-Under CBT, all categories feed into each other.
-For example, a person’s thoughts about a certain situation may lead to negative thoughts that result in negative behaviors, such as substance use.
+Under CBT, all categories feed into each other, and you are required to be an active participant.
+For example, a person’s thoughts about a certain situation may lead to negative beliefs or negative thoughts that result in negative behaviors, such as substance use.
 Substance use disorders will eventually lead to the degradation in the physical body and mind.
 By treating the thoughts and behavioral reactions, problems such as alcohol abuse can be stopped before they begin.
 These medically reviewed CBT elements are used in group counseling, personal counseling, couples’ counseling, and many other ways.
 CBT can be effective, in conjunction with medication in some cases, at treating preexisting conditions such as bipolar disorder as well as general mental health challenges.

 How many sessions does CBT usually take?